dogmatic69/docsy/userguide/content/en/docs/adding-content/diagrams/kroki/rackdiag/index.md

 ---
 ## Overview

-The `rackdiag` script from the [nwdiag library](https://github.com/blockdiag/nwdiag/tree/master/src/packetdiag) allows you do generate rack diagrams via a textual description of the rack to be depicted.
+The `rackdiag` script from the [nwdiag library](https://github.com/blockdiag/nwdiag/tree/master/src/packetdiag) allows you to generate rack diagrams via a textual description of the rack to be depicted.
 Use the [documentation](http://blockdiag.com/en/nwdiag/rackdiag-examples.html) for syntax details.

 ## Authoring your rack diagram